-Toggle on the Redefine option.
+12) Click on the Redefine option (located left of the "Disable Visualization" option).
 Open up COGO Navigator to Chain and double click on the preliminary centerline chain SR95.

 In the Store Chain dialog change the name to SR95PRELIMINARY and click on Store Chain.
 COGO element names can be up to 15 characters long.